 In other ways, the University has changed tremendously on its way to recognition as one of the world's great universities.
 At the hub of a vital and diverse Bay Area, Stanford is less than an hour's drive or Caltrain trip south of San Francisco and just a few miles north of Silicon Valley, an area dotted with computer and high technology firms largely spawned by the University's faculty and graduates.
 On campus, students and faculty enjoy new libraries, modern laboratories, sports facilities, and comfortable residences.
 Contemporary sculpture, as well as pieces from the Iris and B. Gerald Cantor Center for Visual Arts at Stanford University's extensive collection of sculpture by Auguste Rodin, can be found throughout the campus, providing unexpected pleasures at many turns.

 The Cantor Center opened in January 1999.
-The center includes the historic Leland Stanford Junior Museum building, the Rodin Sculpture Garden and a new wing with spacious galleries, auditorium, cafe, and bookshop.
+The center includes the historic Leland Stanford Junior Museum building and the Rodin Sculpture Garden.
+Next door is the Anderson Collection at Stanford University, which houses one of the nation's finest assemblies of modern American art.
 At the Stanford University Medical Center, world-renowned for its research, teaching, and patient care, scientists and physicians are searching for answers to fundamental questions about health and disease.
 Ninety miles down the coast, at Stanford's Hopkins Marine Station on the Monterey Bay, scientists are working to better understand the mechanisms of evolution and ecological systems.

-The University is organized into seven schools: Earth Sciences, Education, Engineering, the Graduate School of Business, Humanities and Sciences, Law, and Medicine.
+The University is organized into seven schools: Earth, Energy and Environmental Sciences; Education; Engineering; the Graduate School of Business; Humanities and Sciences; Law; and Medicine.
 In addition, there are more than 30 interdisciplinary centers, programs, and research laboratories including: the Hoover Institution on War, Revolution and Peace; the Freeman Spogli Institute for International Studies; the Woods Institute for the Environment; the SLAC National Accelerator Laboratory; and the Stanford Program for Bioengineering, Biomedicine, and Biosciences (Bio-X), where faculty from many fields bring different perspectives to bear on issues and problems.
-Stanford's Bing Overseas Studies Program offers undergraduates in all fields remarkable opportunities for study abroad, with campuses in Australia, Barcelona, Beijing, Berlin, Cape Town, Florence, Kyoto, Madrid, Moscow, Oxford, Paris, and Santiago.
+Stanford's Bing Overseas Studies Program offers undergraduates in all fields remarkable opportunities for study abroad, with campuses in Australia, Beijing, Berlin, Cape Town, Florence, Kyoto, Madrid, Oxford, Paris, and Santiago.

-By any measure, Stanford's faculty, which numbers approximately 1,900, is one of the most distinguished in the world.
-It includes 16 living Nobel laureates, 4 Pulitzer Prize winners, 19 National Medal of Science winners, 135 members of the National Academy of Sciences, 251 members of the American Academy of Arts and Sciences, 88 members of the National Academy of Engineering, and 30 members of the National Academy of Education.
+By any measure, Stanford's faculty, which numbers more than 2,100, is one of the most distinguished in the world.
+It includes 19 living Nobel laureates, 4 Pulitzer Prize winners, 19 National Medal of Science winners, 171 members of the National Academy of Sciences, 288 members of the American Academy of Arts and Sciences, 112 members of the National Academy of Engineering, and 27 members of the National Academy of Education.
 Yet beyond their array of honors, what truly distinguishes Stanford faculty is their commitment to sharing knowledge with their students.
 The great majority of professors teach undergraduates both in introductory lecture classes and in small freshman, sophomore, and advanced seminars.

-Enrollment in Autumn Quarter 2012 totaled 15,870, of whom 6,999 were undergraduates and 8,871 were graduate students.
-Like the faculty, the Stanford student body is distinguished.
-Approximately 17 people apply to Stanford for every student who enters the freshman class.
-89 Stanford students have been named Rhodes Scholars and 76 have been named Marshall Scholars.
-The six-year graduation rate for freshmen who entered Stanford University full-time in 2004 was 94.7 percent.
-Stanford awarded 4,869 degrees in 2010-11, of which 1,670 were baccalaureate and 3,199 were advanced degrees.
+Enrollment in Autumn Quarter 2016 totaled 16,336 of whom 7,032 were undergraduates and 9,304 were graduate students.
+Like the faculty, the Stanford student body is distinguished: 116 Stanford students have been named Rhodes Scholars and 90 have been named Marshall Scholars.
+The six-year graduation rate for freshmen who entered Stanford University full-time in 2010 was 94 percent.
+In 2018, Stanford awarded 1,673 bachelor's degrees, 2,433 master's degrees, and 1,000 doctoral degrees.

 Stanford students also shine in an array of activities outside the classroom, from student government to music, theater, and journalism.
 Through the Haas Center for Public Service, students participate in dozens of community service activities, such as tutoring programs for children in nearby East Palo Alto, the Hunger Project, and the Arbor Free Clinic.

-Stanford graduates can be found in an extraordinary variety of places: in space (Sally Ride, '73, Ph.D.
+Stanford graduates can be found in an extraordinary variety of places: in space (the late Sally Ride, '73, Ph.D.
 '78, was the first American woman in space); on the news (Ted Koppel, M.A.
 '62, created the successful program Nightline); Broadway (David Henry Hwang, '79, received a Tony Award for his celebrated work, M. Butterfly); in San Francisco live theater (Carey Perloff, '80, artistic director of the American Conservatory Theater); at the helm of major corporations (Scott McNealy, '80, founded Sun Microsystems, Sergey Brin, M.S.
 '95, and Larry Page, M.S.
-'98, founded Google, and Chih-yuan (Jerry) Yang, '94, and David Filo, '90, founded Yahoo); and on the U.S. Supreme Court (two Stanford graduates, Anthony Kennedy, '58, and Stephen Breyer, '59, currently sit on the high court; Sandra Day O'Connor, '50, J.D.
-'52, recently retired from the high court, and William Rehnquist, '48, J.D.'52, served until his death in 2005).
+'98, founded Google, and Chih-yuan (Jerry) Yang, '94, and David Filo, '90, founded Yahoo); and on the U.S. Supreme Court (two Stanford graduates, Anthony Kennedy, '58, and Stephen Breyer, '59, currently sit on the high court).